For all dissertations conferred at Illinois, try searching the Online Library Catalog.

 How to find dissertations at Illinois

-Illinois Online Catalog: All dissertations are now deposited into the University of Illinois institutional repository, IDEALS.
-However, for past years, you may need to search the Online Catalog for a paper copy.
+Illinois Online Catalog: For some years you may need to search the Online Catalog for a paper copy.
 The Illinois library should have at least one copy of all dissertations deposited at Illinois prior to 2010.
 A non-circulating archival copy (prior to 2010) is held in the Rare Book & Manuscript Library, but a circulating copy can often be located in other libraries.
 To begin searching for dissertations, use the Advanced Search in our online catalog to search by author, title, subject or department.

 Example from 2003: